rfuzzo/MWSE/docs/source/types/tes3actor.md

 ### `cloneCount`
 <div class="search_terms" style="display: none">clonecount</div>

 *Read-only*.
-The number of clones that exist of this actor.
+For base objects this is the number of clones that exist of this actor.
+For instances this is the ordinal number of the instance.

 **Returns**: